pearlchandru/BigBlueButton_AI-powered_breakouts-/README.md

-# Plugin consists of React component and Python component
+# AI moderator plugin for BigBlueButton breakout room

 ## What is it?

 This prototype is AI moderator plugin for BigBlueButton.
+It consists front-end react component that runs at client-side and a python component that runs at server.

 After completion of Bigbluebutton3.x and generation of plugin-file, copy the javascript (.js) file to the below path